awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_message_application/Readme.md

 + Prerequisites
 + Understand the AWS Messaging application
-+ Create an IntelliJ project named SpringAWSMessage
++ Create an IntelliJ project
 + Add the POM dependencies to your project
 + Create the Java classes
 + Package the project into a JAR file